nikogura/nikogura.com/IAM-Beyond_AWS.md

         echo "$PFUP" | 2>/dev/null sudo pfctl -ef -

 Why all that nonsense?
 Mainly because I don't want to burden the users with a bunch of PF gobbledygook.
-They're not likely to like|care|understand.
+They're not likely to like / care / understand.
 It's not that they can't.
 They just have other things to think about.
 Fair enough.
 I don't do data science either.

 I also was hobbled by needing to pass it all to PF in a single block, and PF really wants to parse files, with newlines in them and such.